Hussein, King of Hejaz: Caliphate

-After the Caliphate was abolished by the Turkish Grand National Assembly on 3 March 1924, Hussein was proclaimed as Caliph.
+Prior to 1924, Hussein had already exercise effective authority in the Hijaz, mobilized tribes, and defended autonomy of Mecca against the centralizing policies of the Istanbul government.
+During this period his religious leadership and administration over pilgrimage security strengthened his political legitimacy among Arabs.After the Caliphate was abolished by the Turkish Grand National Assembly on 3 March 1924, Hussein was proclaimed as Caliph.
 The accounts on the official date and proceedings vary, some place the beginning of the Caliphate on 3 March 1924, when Hussein would have declared himself Caliph at his son Abdullah's winter camp in Shunah, Transjordan.
-Other accounts, such as a Reuters dispatch, instead set the date as March 7, 1924, and describe Hussein bin Ali being elected as a caliph by Muslims from "Mesopotamia, Transjordan, and Hejaz".
-A third counting of the official date takes place when he received the homage of the majority of the Arab population in Amman as the caliph, on March 11, 1924.
-Finally, a fourth version places the date on Friday, March 14, 1924, when Hussein is evidently enthroned as caliph in Baghdad during the Friday prayer.
+Other accounts, such as a Reuters dispatch, instead set the date as 7 March 1924, and describe Hussein bin Ali being elected as a caliph by Muslims from "Mesopotamia, Transjordan, and Hejaz".
+A third counting of the official date takes place when he received the homage of the majority of the Arab population in Amman as the caliph, on 11 March 1924.
+Finally, a fourth version places the date on Friday, 14 March 1924, when Hussein is evidently enthroned as caliph in Baghdad during the Friday prayer.
 In any case, all sources agree on a date in March 1924, shortly after the abolition of the Ottoman caliphate by Mustafa Kemal Atatürk.
-Separately, he made statements in support of the Ottoman dynasty, which had been ruined and exiled from Turkey.
+Hussein's prior role as guardian of the Holy cities and his refusal to accept Ottoman centralization in 1913-1914 made the idea of a caliphate centered in the Hijaz plausible to many Muslims, especially those concerned that Istanbul no longer represented Islamic stewardship.Separately, he made statements in support of the Ottoman dynasty, which had been ruined and exiled from Turkey.
 In this regard, he declared: